Roseville railway station, Sydney

-Roseville railway station is located on the North Shore line, serving the Sydney suburb of Roseville.
-It is served by Sydney Trains T1 North Shore line and T9 Northern line services.
+Roseville railway station is a suburban railway station located on the North Shore line, serving the Sydney suburb of Roseville.
+It is served by Sydney Trains T1 North Shore Line and T9 Northern Line services.
+The station is known for its surrounding extensive station gardens.

 History

 Roseville station opened on 1 January 1890 as Rossville when the North Shore line opened from Hornsby to St Leonards.
 It was renamed Roseville on 1 September 1890.
+It was named after a stone cottage on the site of the station in an orangery and was demolished when the railway came.

+Soon after its opening, Jill Devor, a local, was struck by lightning before falling onto the track on 6 September 1896, where she clipped an incoming carriage.
+Miraculously, she survived with minimal injuries.

 In November 2021 an upgrade to the station was complete which included two new lifts and new toilet facilities.